-This is the best black pepper sauce recipe with that wonderful lingering tingling sensation and complex flavours.
-Simple to make and perfect for chicken, beef or seafood.
+This is the best Chinese black pepper chicken stir fry recipe with that wonderful lingering tingling sensation and complex flavours.
+Simple to make and perfect for chicken, beef or seafood, including crab.
 Soooo good!

-Black Pepper Sauce originated somewhere in South East Asia – perhaps in Singapore, or maybe Malaysia.
+Black pepper chicken stir fry is a dish popular in many chinese restaurants and takeaways.
+The black pepper chicken sauce originated somewhere in South East Asia – perhaps in Singapore, or maybe Malaysia.
 I fell in love with it at Din Tai Fung where it is served with cubes of stir-fried beef.

-My simple tips to making the BEST black pepper sauce for stir fry
+My simple tips to making the BEST black pepper chicken stir fry

 Try to use the best quality ingredients where you can.
 See notes below on fresh and some organic, and opt for a few shortcuts as well.

 Simply increase the heat level of the dish by adding more red long chillies to the dish!

 I use 3 for the ease of remembering the recipe (it’s 1 tablespoon of sauces and spices, 3 each of the other ingredients).
 The sauce has a wonderful lingering heat with a touch of that classic tingling sensation thanks to the black peppercorns.
 You can use ground black peppercorns but they won’t be as flavourful as freshly ground black peppercorns.